 This is a fixed length characters data type.
 It takes one byte per character and used to store non-Unicode characters.
 Suppose, you declare a field with char(20) then it will allocate memory for 20 characters whether you are using only 10 characters.
 Hence memory for 10 characters which is empty will be wasted.

-This is like as char data type but it takes two bytes per character and used to store Unicode characters means multiple languages (like Hindi, Chinese etc.) characters in the database.
+This is like as char data type but it takes two bytes per character and used to store Unicode characters means multiple languages (like Hindi, Chinese, etc.) characters in the database.

 What are the differences between varchar and nvarchar?

 This is a variable length characters data type.
 It takes one byte per character and can store non-Unicode characters (like English).
-This data type allocates the memory based on number of characters inserted.
+This data type allocates the memory based on the number of characters inserted.
 Hence, no wastage of memory.

-This is like as char data type but it takes 2 bytes per character and used to store Unicode characters means multiple languages (like Hindi, Chinese etc.) characters in the database.
+This is like as char data type but it takes 2 bytes per character and used to store Unicode characters means multiple languages (like Hindi, Chinese, etc.) characters in the database.

 What is SQL key?

 A key is a single or combination of multiple fields in a table.
-It is used to retrieve records or data-rows from data table based on the condition.
+It is used to retrieve records or data-rows from the data table based on the condition.
 Keys are also used to create a relationship among different database tables or views.